JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

 ![Whole project structure](code-and-test-structure.png){width=300}

 You can run individual tests from the context menu or use the shortcut.
 One more option is to use Gradle tasks.
-For example, if you run the `allTests` Gradle task, every test in your project will be run with a corresponding test runner.
+For example, if you run the `allTests` Gradle task, every test in your project will be run with the corresponding test runner.

 ![Gradle test tasks](gradle-alltests.png){width=700}